Vet keeps American Legion branch alive

 Some time after his honorable discharge, Matthews married Carol Matthews in 1962.
 They moved to Westhampton Beach in the 1980s.

-Mike Berdinka, treasurer of the Arthur Ellis Hamm American Legion Post 834, said when the legion first started meeting regularly in Westhampton Beach in 2014, the only members were himself, Matthews and Tom Hadlock , the post’s current commander.
+Mike Berdinka, treasurer of the Arthur Ellis Hamm American Legion Post 834, said when the legion started meeting regularly in Westhampton Beach in 2014, the only members were himself, Matthews and Tom Hadlock, the post’s current commander.
 With its membership having dwindled at the time, the three would often meet in Matthews’ basement.

-Hadlock and Berdinka said Matthews — the legion post’s former commander — was one of the legion’s most dedicated members, Matthews often juggling different duties with the legion and taking part in the legion’s fundraising events and other community activities such as the Knights of Columbus.
+Hadlock and Berdinka said Matthews — the legion post’s former commander — was one of the Legion’s most dedicated members, Matthews often juggling different duties with the Legion and taking part in its fundraising events, as well as other community activities such as the Knights of Columbus.

 Berdinka noted that membership has grown since then with Matthews and Hadlock’s help.